numpy/numpy/doc/neps/nep-0053-c-abi-evolution.md

 Adding state is out of scope
 ----------------------------
-New developements such as CPython's support for subinterpreters and the HPy API may require the NumPy C-API to evolve in a way that may require (or at least prefer) state to be passed in.
+New developments such as CPython's support for subinterpreters and the HPy API may require the NumPy C-API to evolve in a way that may require (or at least prefer) state to be passed in.